Rule of Thumb: Focus on Projects and Networking if you can’t get interviews. Focus on Interview Prep if you can’t pass the interviews you’re getting.

 Remember

 Job hunting is a numbers game, but smart strategy beats blind volume.
-Focus your energy on:
+Focus your energy on:- Don’t take any rejection personally.

 - Keep building genuine skills and meaningful projects.